 Utilities Division

-- Laboratory Operations performs the chemical and microbiological analysis of the city's raw water, drinking water, and wastewater.
+- Laboratory Operations performs the chemical and microbiological analysis of the City's raw water, drinking water, and wastewater.
 Additionally, this section monitors federal and state regulatory activities that may impact both the drinking water and wastewater operations.
-The city's laboratory is certified by the Colorado Department of Public Health and Environment for drinking water analysis.
+The laboratory is certified by the Colorado Department of Public Health and Environment for drinking water analysis.

 - Wastewater Operations is responsible for the treatment of the city's wastewater under the requirements of the Clean Water Act.